khaiprograms/INF2004/README.md

 - FatFs_SPI

 ## How to run
+The Working_Partial_Integration is split into 2 parts:
+- WebServer & SD Card integration
+- Ethernet and Parsed Data integration

-Change the credentials for the WiFi/Hotspot inside of main.c and use the provided CMakeList.txt to build the project.
+To run the partial integration, change the credentials for the WiFi/Hotspot inside of main.c and use the provided CMakeList.txt to build the project.
 Copy the uf2 file created into the pico.

-For web pages files to be served on the web server, copy the webpage.html and webpage2.html from "SD Card Contents" directory into SD card manually.
+For the web pages files to be served on the web server, copy both webpage.html and webpage2.html from SD Card Contents folder into SD card manually.

 ## References
 Web Server